Helco/zzdocs/docs/internal/Behaviors.md

-# Behavior type details
+# Model Behaviors

-This page lists certain special behavior types and describes them in a bit more detail.
+This page lists certain special model behavior types and describes them in a bit more detail.

 ## Locked doors